CycloneDX/cyclonedx.org/use-cases/index.md

 {% include examples/provenance.html %}

 ## Pedigree
-CycloneDX can represent a component pedigree including ancestors, descendants, and variants which describe a components lineage from any viewpoint and the commits, patches, and diffs which make it unique.
+CycloneDX can represent component pedigree including ancestors, descendants, and variants which describe a components lineage from any viewpoint and the commits, patches, and diffs which make it unique.
 The addition of a [digital signature](#authenticity) applied to a component with detailed pedigree information serves as affirmation to the accuracy of the pedigree.